 Approval of the proposal to approve our 2006 equity incentive plan requires a majority of the votes cast by the holders of the shares present or represented by proxy and voting on such matter.
 Under our bylaws, absentions and broker non-votes will have no effect on the determination of whether stockholders have approved the plan.
-However, under the listing requirements of the New York Stock Exchange, the proposal to approve the company's 2006 equity incentive plan also requires (a) that a majority of the shares entitled to vote at the meeting are voted on the matter (with abstentions counting as votes and broker non-votes not counting as votes) and (b) a majority of the votes cast on the matter are voted in favor of the matter (with abstentions counting as votes cast and broker non-votes not counting as votes cast).
+However, under the listing requirements of the New York Stock Exchange, the proposal to approve the company's 2006 equity incentive plan also requires (a) that a majority of the shares entitled to vote at the meeting are voted on the matter (with abstentions counting as votes and broker non-votes not counting as votes cast and broker non-votes not counting as votes cast and broker non-votes not counting as votes cast.)